m2osw/cluck/conf/logger/README.md

     # or

-    ??-cluck-daemon.conf
+    ??-cluckd.conf

 Where `??` represents a number from 00 to 99.
-In general, the administrator should use `50-cluck-daemon.conf`.
+In general, the administrator should use `50-cluckd.conf`.
 Other projects may use other numbers.